FrankSchanck/aws-cdk-resume/README.md

-# Cloud resume challeng
+# Cloud resume challenge
 In order to get some practise to take the aws solution architect certification, I got inspired by the cloudresumechallenge: https://cloudresumechallenge.dev/instructions/

-Instead of the given instruction I extended the project and added it with:
+Instead of the given instruction I changed the project a bit with
  - CDK instead of SAM
- - Typescript lambda functions
+ - Typescript lambda functions instead of Python

-# set up
+# Set up
-You have to write the api adress to the html if you redeploy the bucket id changes -> also needs to be added to the html file
+To set up this stack you have to manually add the URLs to your html file.
+You can do this with a redploy.
+Everytime you destroy/deploy the your stack, the URLs are lost.
+Possible Workaround: You can add a DNS via Route53 what would cost you 10€

 # Credits
 The base html resume and css is from the project: